Basic Principles Of Incision And Drainage

 - Initially, broad-spectrum antibiotics are started.

-- Under general anesthesia or regional block anesthesia after cleaning and draping, the abscess is aspirated and the presence of pus is confirmed.
+- Under general anesthesia or regional block anesthesia after cleaning and draping, the abscess is aspirated and pus is confirmed.

 - Skin is incised adequately in a line parallel to the neurovascular bundle.